Inquiry into discovery of skeletal remains in Rathmines continues

 A Garda search of an area of waste ground in Dublin where partial human skeletal remains were discovered is continuing.

-The remains were found on Thursday evening during works on common ground at Lissenfield in Rathmines.
+The remains were discovered on Thursday evening during works on common ground at Lissenfield in Rathmines.

 A forensic anthropologist has visited the site and examinations are ongoing there with members of the Garda Technical Bureau also involved.